zeptofine/Console_Image_Utils/README.md

 # Console-Image-Utils

-a bunch of bash files i have
+a bunch of cli files i have

 gimme ideas. im too lazy to think of htem myself